You will learn: how to use the ArcGIS Vector Tile Style Editor to create a basemap with custom styles.

 In the map, use search to find

-Zoom out to level 2 and 3 to see the new wider zoom range.
+In the map, zoom out to level 2 and then level 3 to see the new wider zoom range.

-In the Layer Editor, set the fill and outline color properties so that the colors change at different zoom levels:
+In the Layer Editor > Appearance, set the fill and outline color properties so that the colors change at different zoom levels:

-Zoom the map to levels 2 - 11 to see the new color transitions at different zoom levels.
+In the map, zoom to levels 2 - 11 to see the new color transitions at different zoom levels.

 In the Edit Layer Styles list, click Admin0 forest or park/label/Default to set the following label properties to draw at a wider range:

-Zoom out to level 2 and 3 to see the new wider zoom range for the labels.
+In the map, zoom out to level 2 and then level 3 to see the new wider zoom range for the labels.

 A convenient way to style many layers at once is to use the Edit Layer Styles list and the Edit by Color tool.
 Use these tools to find all lake and ocean layers and change the color to blue.

 In the toolbar, click Edit Layer Styles.
 In the list click Water > Lake.
 Be sure to click on Lake to select all sub-layers.

 In the toolbar, click Edit by Color.
 In the color palette follow these steps to match the ocean color with lakes: